ky-42/personal-site/README.md

 - Rust
 - libpq-dev/postgresql-libs
-- Diesel cli
+- Diesel CLI
-- Yarn or npm
+- Yarn (can use npm as well)
 - A PostgreSQL server

-### Running client (using yarn)
+### Running Client

-1. Navigate to the `client` directory
+1. Navigate to the `client` directory.
-2. Install dependencies using `yarn install`
+2. Install dependencies using `yarn install`.
-3. Start the client server using `yarn start`
+3. Start the client server using `yarn start`.

 Note: If you change the client server port, make sure to update the URL in the `.env` file in the `server` directory.

-### Running server
+### Running Server

-1. Navigate to the `server` directory
+1. Navigate to the `server` directory.
-2. Ensure that you have a PostgreSQL database up and running
+2. Edit the `.env` file with your database information.
-3. Edit the `.env` file with your database information
+3. Ensure that you have a PostgreSQL database up and running (can use the docker compose file if you like).
-4. Install the Diesel CLI and run `diesel database setup`
+4. Install the Diesel CLI and run `diesel database setup` in the servers root directory.
+Click [here](https://diesel.rs/guides/getting-started) for more information on installing the Diesel CLI.
-5. Bring up the server with `cargo run`
+5. Bring up the server with `cargo run`.

 Note: If you change the server port or ip, make sure to update the URL in `client/src/adapters/index.ts`.